-Both the DOJ and the SEC have repeatedly noted the importance of ensuring that a company’s compliance function has the strong support of senior executives and the board of directors.
+Both the DOJ and the SEC have repeatedly noted the importance of ensuring that a company’s compliance function has access to and the strong support of senior executives and the board of directors.
 This includes ‘tone at the top’.
-In 2020, US-based consumer loan company WAC resolved FCPA charges relating to its Mexican subsidiary.
+In 2020, US-based consumer loan company World Acceptance Corporation (WAC) paid US$21.7 million to resolve FCPA charges relating to its Mexican subsidiary.
 The SEC called out WAC’s management for having a tone at the top that ‘did not support robust internal audit and compliance functions, and undermined the effectiveness of those functions’.
-In fact, WAC terminated the internal audit vice president after he raised compliance concerns, combined internal audit and compliance functions and imposed staffing pressure, and allowed a general counsel with no prior audit or accounting experience to be in charge of the combined function.
-The company paid US$21.7 million to resolve the SEC’s charges.
+In fact, WAC terminated the internal audit vice president after he raised compliance concerns, combined internal audit and compliance functions and imposed staffing pressure, and allowed a general counsel with no prior audit or accounting experience to lead the combined function.

 Ensure sufficient compliance resources

-Successful implementation of compliance policies and procedures is contingent on sufficient resource allocation into compliance.
+Successful implementation of compliance policies and procedures requires sufficient resource allocation into compliance.
 Companies that have established policies without adequate resources can still run into trouble.
-In 2019, the SEC charged the global oil and gas services company TechnipFMC plc with violations of the FCPA’s provisions on anti-bribery, books and records, and internal accounting controls in connection with payments made to a consultant who in turn paid bribes to Iraqi government officials.
-The company agreed to pay US$5 million to settle with the SEC.
+For example, in 2019, global oil and gas services company TechnipFMC plc paid US$5 million to settle SEC charges that it violated the FCPA in connection with payments made to a consultant who in turn paid bribes to Iraqi government officials.
 Notably, the SEC’s order highlighted that TechnipFMC ‘devoted insufficient resources to compliance concerning its Iraq business’.

 Proper scaling of compliance programmes in international expansion

-Aggressive international expansion, including through acquisition of foreign entities, can significantly heighten companies’ compliance risks.
-Several large FCPA actions in recent years arose from situations in which companies did not adequately scale their compliance programmes as they expanded their foreign operations into high-risk jurisdictions.
-For instance, in 2019, US-based Walmart Inc settled the DOJ’s and the SEC’s FCPA investigations that alleged the company was ‘valu[ing] international growth and cost-cutting over compliance’.
+Aggressive international expansion, including through acquisition of foreign entities, can significantly heighten companies’ compliance risks and increase the government’s expectations as to companies’ compliance controls.
+Several FCPA actions in recent years arose from situations in which companies did not adequately scale their compliance programmes as they expanded their operations into high-risk jurisdictions.
+For instance, in 2019, as noted above, US-based Walmart Inc settled the DOJ’s and the SEC’s FCPA investigations that alleged the company was ‘valu[ing] international growth and cost-cutting over compliance’.
 Walmart paid US$282 million to settle charges that it violated the FCPA’s provisions on books and records and internal controls relating to its subsidiaries in Mexico, Brazil, India and China.

 Similarly, in 2021, London-based WPP plc, the world’s largest advertising company, settled FCPA charges regarding the advertising agency’s subsidiaries in India, China, Brazil and Peru.
 WPP had aggressively grown to employ approximately 100,000 people at more than 3,000 locations in 112 countries, but despite the ‘known corruption and fraud risks inherent’ in its acquisitions (where founders and chief executive officers (CEOs) of the acquired entities retained significant control over local operations), WPP did not have a compliance department or proper coordination between its legal, internal audit and other units responsible for managing local subsidiaries.